 Hon.
 Daniel P. Ryan, J.D., Ph.D.

-Judge Daniel P. Ryan has been a general jurisdiction judge for the Third Judicial Circuit Court in Detroit, Michigan since 1998.
-He served as a 17th Judicial District Court judge in Redford, Michigan from 1994-1998.
+Judge Daniel P. Ryan currently serves as a retired visiting trial judge for the State of Michigan and is a certified civil mediator.
+He served as a general jurisdiction judge on the Third Judicial Circuit Court in Detroit, Michigan from 1998 -2015 and as a 17th Judicial District Court judge in Redford, Michigan from 1994-1998.
 Prior to his appointment to the bench in 1994, he practiced law for seven years specializing in construction liability and architect engineer professional liability defense.
-Judge Ryan received a bachelor’s degree in history from the University of Detroit and Juris Doctor from the University of Notre Dame Law School.
+Judge Ryan received a bachelor’s degree in history from the University of Detroit and Juris Doctor degree from the University of Notre Dame Law School.
 He received his Masters of Judicial Studies, Trial Court Major, from the University of Nevada, Reno in 2000 and Ph.D. from the University of Nevada, Reno in 2009.
-Judge Ryan has taught as an adjunct and visiting associate professor of law at Thomas M. Cooley Law School, Ave Maria Law School, and the University of Detroit-Mercy Law School, and has served on the evidence faculty of multiple institutions.
+Judge Ryan has taught as an adjunct and visiting associate professor of law at Thomas M. Cooley Law School, Ave Maria Law School, University of Detroit-Mercy Law School, and the University of Toledo College of Law.
+He has served on the evidence faculty of multiple continuing legal and judicial education institutions.
 He is a member of the Michigan Judges Association.
-Judge Ryan is the author of a book addressing essential principles of international contract and sales law and a second book providing an outline of the Federal Rules of Evidence, and has authored numerous law review articles.
+Judge Ryan is the author of several books and has authored numerous law review articles.
 He has received Certificates of Development in Special Courts and General Jurisdiction Trial Skills.
-Judge Ryan is an alumnus of The National Judicial College and has served as faculty since 1996.
-He is serving his first term on the Faculty Council representing Special Courts jurisdiction.
+He is serving his fourth term on the NJC Faculty Council representing Special Courts jurisdiction and has previously served as NJC Faculty Council Chair.
+Judge Ryan is an alumnus of The National Judicial College and has served on its faculty since 1996.